ljupcho/ljupcho.github.io/_posts/2016-07-20-Multiple-Ajax-Request-With-Promises.md

 });
 {% endhighlight %}

-The idea is that I can have as many AJAX request as I want, at the end I should just dispath them and have this whole ajax-popup-ajax-popup-ajax.... in motion.
-This means that the dispath function is called recursively execution the listeners with output data from the previous as input data in the next request.
+The idea is that I can have as many AJAX requests as I want, at the end I should just dispatch them and have this whole ajax-popup-ajax-popup-ajax.... in motion.
+This means that the dispatch function is called recursively executing the listeners with output data from the previous as input data in the next request.

 {% highlight js %}
 promiseHanlder.dispatch();
 {% endhighlight %}

-So, like this I could just copy/paste the above configuration skeleton, put as many ajax as I need, put the module/controller name, action name, input data with messages.
+So, like this I could just copy/paste the above configuration skeleton, put as many ajax requests as I need, put the module/controller name, action name, input data with messages.
 I could do that, but I couldn't copy/paste the whole nested ajax calls otherwise.

 How it's made:

-My Handler that can be extended if needed.
-For example for popups I am using another widget I've made that is also based on jQuery and if I need something else for popups I can extend from this object and override regularPopUpWithMsg and popUpWithFunc methods.
+This is my Handler that can be extended if needed.
+For example for popups I am using another widget I've made that is also based on jQuery and if I need something else for popups I can extend from this object and override regularPopUpWithMsg and popUpWithFunc methods or any other method if needed.

 {% highlight js %}